 The Study consists of two elements.
 Element 1 consists of synoptic grab sampling over three events.
 Element 2 consists of continuous DO monitoring over two events.
-The Study will be performed in seven steps: 1) select water quality parameters; 2) select sampling locations; 3) collect water samples; 4) perform laboratory analyses using standard methods adequately sensitive to determine consistency with state and federal water quality standards; 5) prepare quality assurance/quality control (QA/QC) review; 6) determine consistency with Basin Plan Objectives and designated Beneficial Use protection needs; and 7) prepare report.
+The Study will be performed in six steps: 1) select water quality parameters; 2) select sampling locations; 3) collect water samples; 4) perform laboratory analyses using standard methods adequately sensitive to determine consistency with state and federal water quality standards; 5) prepare quality assurance/quality control (QA/QC) review; and 6) determine consistency with Basin Plan Objectives and designated Beneficial Use protection needs.
 Each of these steps is described below.